- What are the qualifications of GFA missionaries?

 to solve his problems is to change his environment.
 The Bible says that all rich and poor alike must repent and come to Christ or be lost.
 Which gospel is being preached

 by the mission group asking for your support?

 Is the mission organization financially accountable?
 Do they use the money for the purpose for which it was given?
-At Gospel for Asia every penny given for support of a
+At GFA (SA) every penny given for support of a

 missionary is sent to the field for that purpose.
 Our home office is supported with funds given for that purpose.
 Are their finances audited by independent auditors according